-8. Getting Your Alarm Serviced
+9. Getting Your Alarm Serviced

 If your Alarm fails to work after you have read the sections on "Installation", "Testing and Maintenance" and "Troubleshooting", then contact Customer Assistance at the nearest address given at the end of this leaflet.
-If it needs to be returned for repair or replacement, the Heat Alarm must be removed from the mounting plate and put in a padded box.
+If it needs to be returned for repair or replacement put it in a padded box with the battery disconnected (9V Replaceable Battery models only).
+The 10 Year Lithium Battery models must be removed from the mounting plate.
 Send it to "Customer Assistance" at the nearest address given on the Alarm or in this leaflet.
 State the nature of the fault, where the Alarm was purchased and the date of purchase.

-9. Five Year Guarantee
+10. Five Year Guarantee

-Brooks guarantees this Alarm for five years from date of purchase against any defects that are due to faulty materials or workmanship.
+Brooks guarantees this Alarm (excluding the battery in the 9V Replaceable Battery models) for five years from date of purchase against any defects that are due to faulty materials or workmanship.
 This guarantee only applies to normal conditions of use and service, and does not include damage resulting from accident, neglect, misuse, unauthorised dismantling, or contamination howsoever caused.
 This guarantee excludes incidental and consequential damage.
 If this Alarm should become defective within the guarantee period, it must be returned to Brooks, with proof of purchase, carefully packaged, with the problem clearly stated (see Section 9).
 We shall at our discretion repair or replace the faulty unit.